MindRove/NaviFlame/README.md

-# naviFlame
+# NaviFlame
 MindRove's middle-sized AI system for detecting hand and finger motions from wearable sensor data.

-The naviFlame implements a pipeline for recording, fine-tuning, and performing real-time inference of gesture-based inputs using a MindRove device.
+The NaviFlame implements a pipeline for recording, fine-tuning, and performing real-time inference of gesture-based inputs using a MindRove device.
 The system incorporates signal processing, feature extraction, SVM-based classification, and real-time visualization.

 ## Features
 - Record gestures with EMG data from the MindRove device.
 - Fine-tune an SVM model for user.
 - Real-time inference and display of gesture predictions.
-- A Unity-based application that visualizes data sent from `naviFlame` via a socket.
+- A Unity-based application that visualizes data sent from `NaviFlame` via a socket.

 ---